jzzsml/canGatewayFirmware/README.md

 Acceptance filter configured as Bypass mode.

 __TODO:__

-configure Acceptance filter as FullCAN to implement real GATEWAY
+To configure Acceptance filter as FullCAN to implement real GATEWAY.